redet-G/storeManagment/README.md

-# Departmental Store Managment System
+# Departmental Store Management System
 this netbeans project is created only for learning java.

 Departmental store management system is a program